 Never defrost foods in a garage, basement, car, plastic garbage bag, out on the kitchen counter, outdoors or on the porch.
 These methods can leave your foods unsafe to eat.
 There are three safe ways to defrost food: in the refrigerator, in cold water or in the microwave.
 It’s best to plan ahead for slow, safe thawing in the refrigerator.
 Small items may defrost overnight; most foods require a day or two.
 For large items like turkeys allow 24 hours for each 5 pounds of weight.

 For faster defrosting, place food in a leak-proof plastic bag and immerse it in cold water.
 (If the bag leaks, bacteria from the air or surrounding environment could be introduced into the food.
 Tissues can also absorb water like a sponge, resulting in a watery product.)
 Check the water frequently to be sure it stays cold.
 Change the water every 30 minutes.
-After thawing, refrigerate the food until ready to use.
+After thawing, cook immediately.

 When microwave-defrosting food, plan to cook it immediately after thawing because some areas of the food may become warm and begin to cook during microwaving.
 Holding partially cooked food is not recommended because any bacteria present wouldn’t have been destroyed.